Operation Jackpot: Naval commando training and preparations

 The operation was planned in the last week of July, under tight security.
 Information on river tides, weather and East Pakistani naval infrastructure and deployment was collected through the Mukti Bahini.
 Selected commandos were sent from C2P to forward bases in Tripura and West Bengal, where a final briefing was given to them.
 Mukti Bahini in Sector No. 1 assisted the group going to Chittagong, Sector No. 2 aided the groups going to Chandpur and Narayanganj and Sector No. 9 assisted the group targeting Mongla.
 Each commando carried a pair of fins, a knife, a limpet mine, and swimming trunks.
-Some had compasses, 1 in 3 commandos had Sten guns and hand grenades, the group leaders carried a transistor radio.
-All the groups carried their own equipment to their targets and after entering Bangladesh between 3 and 9 August, reached their destinations by 12 August, using the local Mukti Bahini network of safehouses.
-A pair of songs was played in India Radio (Akashbani) at specific times to convey the intended signal for commencing the operations.
+Some had compasses, 1 in 3 commandos had Sten guns and hand grenades, and the group leaders carried a transistor radio.
+All the groups carried their own equipment to their targets and, after entering Bangladesh between 3 and 9 August, reached their destinations by 12 August, using the local Mukti Bahini network of safehouses.
+A pair of songs was played on India Radio (Akashbani) at specific times to convey the intended signal for commencing the operations.
 The first song (Amar putul ajke prothom jabe shoshur bari) was played on 13 August, the second song (Ami tomay joto shuniyechilem gan tar bodole chaini kono dan) on 14 August.
 The result of this operation was: